raystack/dagger/docs/reference/transformers.md

 * Transformation Class:
   * `io.odpf.dagger.functions.transformers.HashTransformer`
 * Contract:
-  * Mandatory post-processing here.
-After Selecting columns by SQL, you have to reselect by an internal source.
+  * After Selecting columns by SQL, you have to reselect by an internal source.
 Following transformation arguments can be passed:
-    * `maskColumns`(mandatory): The fields that need to be encrypted/masked.
+    * `maskColumns`: The fields that need to be encrypted/masked.
 * Functionality:
   * Enables encryption on a set of fields as configured.
 Used in Data forwarding daggers to clone production data to integration environments with encryption on sensitive data fields.
 We are using SHA-256 hashing to encrypt data.
 * Limitations: